 According to VCA Hospitals, the FDA does have some requirements, which is good news.
 All the ingredients must be listed on the label.
 None of the ingredients can be known to be harmful.
 The FDA also prohibits products from making concrete claims.
 This is why you will often see language such as, “These statements have not been evaluated by the FDA.”
 You must be very careful when picking a pet product.
 This is also why it is always best to get your veterinarian’s recommendation.

-Vitamins dogs need to stay healthy
+Which vitamins do dogs need to stay healthy?

 Now that we know what to avoid, let’s dive into what dogs require.
 If your dog is suffering from a vitamin deficiency, it could be because they aren’t eating enough food to get as many vitamins as they need.
 Your dog could also just be naturally deficient and need a little extra boost.
 It’s ok, pupper, we’ve gotcha covered.
 According to the AKC and NomNom, dogs need the following vitamins to maintain their health.